 In Kuala Lumpur, chocolate shops are numerous and varied in nature.
 The only thing they really have in common is that all of them carry chocolate made in Malaysia, mostly using Malaysian cocoa.
 Similar to Tokyo, most Kuala Lumpur chocolate cafes & shops are found in malls scattered across the city.
 Unfortunately, there’s no single area where you can find several in a cluster, as in Seoul or Seattle.

-I went to several chocolate shops in KL, and while Malaysians definitely seem to love big stores with pre-packaged chocolates, there are some serious gems here.
+I went to a dozen chocolate shops in KL, and while Malaysians definitely seem to love big stores with pre-packaged chocolates, there are some serious gems here.
 The Malaysian bean to bar chocolate scene continues to grow slowly, and there are a number of chocolatiers making delicious bonbons.
 But I’ve also noticed a remarkably high number of references to cacao in places where it’s not the main star.

 For example, there’s a Singaporean Chocolate company called The Cocoa Trees, which sells “premium” commercial chocolates in gift baskets.
 Many of these chocolates contain little to no cacao.
 There are also a number of Royce, Leonidas, and Godiva stores in KL, hugely popular despite selling no chocolate from Malaysia.
 Unfortunately, almost all chocolate in KL Airport is also imported; if you’re just passing through on a layover, you won’t find any local options.